RayHightower/RayHightower.com/_posts/2020-01-27-intelligent-investors-real-estate-conference-2020-recap.markdown

 * Multiple large-scale owners have properties dedicated to former prisoners.
 Once a person has paid their debt to society, it's helpful for those on the outside to provide means for re-entry into society.
 Otherwise, recidivism rates soar.
 * Properties dedicated to newly emancipated foster youth.
 What happens to a foster child when they reach the age of eighteen?
 They're aged out of the system.
 Humans crave community support.
 If positive support is not forthcoming, an 18-year-old might fall in with people who are less-than-helpful to society.

+Smart multi-family investors are not just providing shelter.
+They're offering services that ideal residents find valuable: adult literacy, after-school programs for kids.
 In many cases, business leaders can solve problems faster and more effectively than governments.
-Capitalists can be service-oriented, too!
+The best capitalists are service-oriented, too!

 ### Conclusion

-My conference calendar consists mainly of tech-focused events where I’ve built a solid network of contacts over the past few decades.
+My conference calendar consists mainly of tech-focused events where I’ve built a solid network over the years.
 IIREC was interesting because I didn’t know any of the other attendees prior to the conference.
 Launching [Bridgetown Partners](https://BridgetownPartners.com) has given me an opportunity to expand my service to others through my professional network.
-Let the connecting begin!
-IIREC2020 is a great launchpad.
+Let the connecting begin.

 To the IIREC2020 organizers: Thank you for creating a powerful event!